downshift-js/downshift/src/hooks/MIGRATION_V7.md

 ### HTML Attributes

 The biggest change is that the input wrapper element does not receive the combobox role attributes anymore.
-Every attribute that belonged to the wrapper element are now added on the input element.
+Previously[deprecated-combobox-aria], the role of _combobox_, as well as other HTML attributes, had to be added on the input parent element.
+Some attributes that belonged to the wrapper element are now added on the input element.
 The changes are as follows:

 - getComboboxProps has been removed.
 - getInputProps additions: